Traffic message channel: United States and Canada

 In the United States of America, XM Satellite Radio and Sirius Satellite Radio provide TMC service all over the US.
 Navteq provides traffic data to both providers.
 Navteq Traffic delivers traffic information and related advertising via RDS and HD signals to navigation devices nationwide.
 Navteq also provided traffic data sourced from sensors, probes and other technologies in 10+ countries as of December 2009.
 INRIX, Inc. fuses TMC data with real-time flow information from its crowd-sourced network of floating cars and mobile devices with information from other public and private sources to deliver real-time and predictive traffic information.

-iHeartMedia and Tele Atlas have a TMC service called Total Traffic Network (TTN) (also iHeartMedia's branding for traffic and weather reporting), using FM RDS in 77 US cities and three Canadian metropolitan areas.
+iHeartMedia and Tele Atlas have a TMC service called Total Traffic & Weather Network (TTWN) (also iHeartMedia's branding for traffic and weather reporting), using FM RDS in 77 US cities and three Canadian metropolitan areas.
 These services are both offered by subscription and were initially available to many in-car navigation units via an expansion module purchased separately.

 The TomTom RDS-TMC Traffic Receiver acquires information through an FM signal broadcast by Clear Channel's regional providers.
 By connecting a compatible TomTom navigation device to the RDS-TMC Traffic Receiver, users receive traffic information via the TMC connection.
 Traffic alerts appear in the traffic bar on the right side of the screen.
 Tapping the traffic bar reveals further information, such as accident or traffic delays.
 The RDS-TMC Traffic Receiver is compatible with the TomTom VIA series, GO 920, TomTom GO 720, TomTom ONE XL and TomTom ONE 3rd edition.
 It integrates RDS-TMC Traffic information with TomTom GO and ONE products.

 In addition to these after-market services, six major motor manufacturers offer RDS-TMC as standard in their U.S. vehicles, including Volvo and BMW.

 iBiquity HD Radio provides a TMC service based on RDS-TMC.